AnnapoorniS/my-retail-product-mgmt/Readme.md

 	Authorization = "Bearer -accessToken-"
 ________________________________________________________________________________________________________________________________________________________________________

-2) GET /products/-productId-
+2) GET /products/"productId"

-Description : This will respond with the product details(price, description) of the product with an id -productId-
+Description : This will respond with the product details(price, description) of the product with an id "productId"

 Required Headers :
 	Accept = "application/json"